Discover the MSc Economics programme and tracks

 In the track International Finance and Trade you will analyse the response of countries and international organisations to the instability of international capital flows, the management of international trade and learn to formulate views and perspectives on these and similar matters.

-In the track Monitary Policy, you will get an understanding of how monetary policy and financial institutions affect economic performance.
+In the track Monitary Policy and Banking, you will get an understanding of how monetary policy and financial institutions affect economic performance.
 But also on how economic models can be used in the current policy debate.

 In the Public Policy track, you learn how to apply the latest economic theory and research methods to help governments intervene in the economy.

-Hi, I'm Alex!
-I'm a Master’s student in Economics from Saint Petersburg.
+Hi, I'm Deniz!
+I'm a Master's student in Economics from Turkey.
 Got questions about studying at the UvA?
-Get in touch via our chat tool.Chat with Alex
+Get in touch!Chat with Deniz